 “Session stylists, including myself, were all slightly excited about using [mousse] at the shows, as they don’t reactivate and go sticky or wet when you use curling tong or hairdryer.”
 Below is the hair Hayes created backstage at Pringle's A/W 17 show…

-Next week, Bumble and bumble will launch its new Surf Foam Spray (£22) a sister product to its iconic Surf Spray.
+Bumble and Bumble's Surf Foam Spray ($31) is a sister product to its iconic Surf Spray.
 The foam creates a beachy look for your hair without the gritty texture of a salt spray or the crunch of a mousse.
 Incredibly lightweight, when you work it through damp hair, you can blow-dry for a windswept finish or rough dry with your hands for breezy, beachy waves.

 If you have fine hair that tends to get overloaded by salt-rich surf sprays and left looking lank, then a mousse is destined to be your go-to.
 “Mousse is great used as a base to plump up the hair before styling,” explains Hayes.
 You see the new generation of mousse doesn’t give that crunch, but it does give hold so it can be used as a blow-dry setting spray to help hold a curl and to add volume.
 “It’s amazingly versatile,” says Hayes.